 The mission of the Adult Education Division of the City Colleges of Chicago is to provide educational programs that help adults become literate, learn English as a second language, obtain a GED® credential, and gain the knowledge, skills and guidance necessary for transition to college and career pathways.

 To take placement exams and register for classes, visit or call the Adult Education class at the City Colleges location for you.

-Free classes are offered at Kennedy King College, satellite locations, and other community sites to help students improve the English language or basic literacy skills, obtain a GED certificate, or prepare for the Citizenship Exam.
+Free classes are offered at Kennedy King College, satellite locations, and other community sites to help students improve basic literacy skills and/or obtain a GED® certificate.
+Specific services include:

 Adult Education classes are intended for people who live in or near Chicago.
-They are not appropriate for students with F1, F2, H1, J1, or J2 visas, nor are they appropriate for short-term visitors to the U.S.
+Students who hold J1 visas are not permitted to take Adult Education classes.